 The compensation committee generally evaluates executive salaries annually.
 An analysis of executive compensation indicated that base salaries for the named executive officers were generally positioned at the market median.
-For the 2013 fiscal year, based in part on consultation with its independent compensation consultant, and in part upon the compensation committee's own assessment of the information and factors described above, the compensation committee determined to increase the base salaries of the named executive officers incrementally to maintain market median levels.
+For the 2016 fiscal year, based in part on information provided previously by an independent compensation consultant, as well as the compensation committee's own assessment of the information and factors described above, the compensation committee determined to increase the base salaries of the named executive officers incrementally to maintain market median levels.